grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 ## Run xk6-browser tests in a Docker container

-If you prefer working with Docker, you can run your xk6-browser test scripts in a Docker container using Docker Compose by creating a [Dockerfile](https://github.com/grafana/xk6-browser/blob/main/Dockerfile) and [docker-compose](https://github.com/grafana/xk6-browser/blob/main/docker-compose.yaml) file:
+If you prefer working with Docker, you can run your xk6-browser test scripts in a Docker container using Docker Compose by creating a [Dockerfile](https://github.com/grafana/xk6-browser/blob/main/Dockerfile) and [docker-compose](https://github.com/grafana/xk6-browser/blob/main/docker-compose.yaml) file.

 To run the test, use the following command and replace `script.js` with your file.